| Summer Institute: Alternative Comics and Graphic Novels |

 Description

 Investigate visual storytelling strategies through the contemporary art forms of alternative comics and graphic novels.
-This course introduces a variety of illustrative approaches, such as writing, storyboarding, penciling, inking/coloring, and prepress preparations with a diverse exploration of materials including pencil, pen, ink, and collage.
+This course introduces various illustrative approaches, such as writing, storyboarding, penciling, inking/coloring, and prepress preparations, with a diverse exploration of materials including pencil, pen, ink, and collage.
 Building on this foundation, students learn research methods to develop ideas and produce conceptually-driven, portfolio-quality works through projects that examine narrative structures, material choices, and the integration of text and image.
-Students are introduced to contemporary artists, illustrators, and designers that transcend the traditional approaches of comics and graphic novels to generate their own audiences.
+Students are introduced to contemporary artists, illustrators, and designers who transcend the traditional approaches of comics and graphic novels to generate their own audiences.
 Regular critiques and field trips to the Art Institute of Chicago, Museum of Contemporary Art, and/or local galleries and comic shops supplement the studio experience.

-*NOTE* Previous drawing experience required.
-SAIC provides basic equipment, but students are encouraged to bring their own digital camera, tablet, and/or laptop for homework and after-studio hours projects.
+NOTE: Previous drawing experience required.
+Students are encouraged to bring a digital camera, tablet, and/or laptop for homework and after-studio hours projects.

 |